 You are then able to find some peace and clarity and have a stronger grasp on events and circumstances so that you can begin to enjoy life again.

 The number of sessions required will vary according your individual needs and circumstances along with how quickly we can get to the root and cause of the issue.

 The cost per session is £60, with each session lasting around 2 hours.

 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

 What's the next step in getting help to move on from depression?

 If you're ready to let go of the past and take back control of your emotions and your life then contact me and see how Hypnotherapy can help you regain your life.

 Call me now on 01772 499046 or "email me by clicking here".

 Finton Doyle Accountants, 107 - 109 Towngate

-Hypnotherapy, mindfulness, EFT thought field therapy and NLP treatment to overcome depression and depressive symptoms such as post surgery or caesarean, Preston, Chorley, Leyland Lancashire
+Hypnotherapy, mindfulness, EFT thought field therapy and NLP treatment to overcome depression and depressive symptoms, Preston, Chorley, Leyland Lancashire